MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/android/callbacks.md

 Here are the details to make this work:

 - `[Register]` generates a nice package name in Java--you will get an auto-generated package name without it.
-- Subclassing `Java.Lang.Object` signals Embeddinator to run the class through Xamarin.Android's Java generator.
+- Subclassing `Java.Lang.Object` signals to .NET Embedding to run the class through Xamarin.Android's Java generator.
 - Empty constructor: is what you will want to use from Java code.
 - `(IntPtr, JniHandleOwnership)` constructor: is what Xamarin.Android will use for creating the C#-equivalent of Java objects.
 - `[Export]` signals Xamarin.Android to expose the method to Java.
 We can also change the method name, since the Java world likes to use lower case methods.